History of Nigeria: Unification into "Crown Colony and Protectorate" 1914, Governor Lugard

 In 1912, after an interlude in Hong Kong, Lugard returned as governor of the two Nigerian protectorates.
 He merged the two colonies into one.

 In the same year, Lugard, who found the inhabitants of Lagos rebellious, had a new seaport built in the south-east as a rival to Lagos and named it Port Harcourt after his superior in the Colonial Office.
 This seaport soon received a railway line to Enugu and shipped the coal mined there (from 1958 also crude oil) overseas.

 Unification and yet separation

 Lugard became the first governor of All Nigeria.
 The unification of Nigeria helped to give Nigeria common telegraphs, railways, customs and excise duties, uniform time, a common currency and a common civil service.
 Lugard thus introduced what was needed for the infrastructure of a modern state.
 However, the north and south remained as two separate countries with separate administrations.

-In the south, English was the official language and was taught in schools, in the north Hausa.
-Southern Nigerians thus had access to English-language literature - from scientific literature to novels; their compatriots in the north had to make do with the much less comprehensive Hausa literature, which mainly dealt with philosophical and practical questions about Islam.
-(This imbalance can still be found today.
-In 2024, for example, there are 6.8 million articles in English and 101 articles in Hausa on Wikipedia.)
-Southern Nigerians also began to engage in literary endeavours.
-Since 1950, there has been an independent and dynamic Nigerian literary scene, in which the German-Jewish professor at the University of Ibadan Ulli Beier played a major role.

-The protectorate in the south financed itself with £1,933,235 in tax revenue (1912).
-The larger but underdeveloped Northern Protectorate collected £274,989 in the same year and had to be subsidised by the British to the tune of £250,000 annually.
-(This economic structure basically exists to this day.)